 How do I communicate with teachers?

-You will find a staff contact list under Connect with Us and then directory.
+You will find a staff contact list here.
 This will provide you with their email.
 You can also call the main office and leave a message for the teacher.
 If you have previously contacted a teacher and would like to set up a meeting with them you can do that with the teacher or through the counseling office.

 We know what a big decision choosing a high school can be and we want you to pick the school that is right for you.
 Several schools throughout the district offer shadowing opportunities that allow you to visit that school and spend the day learning what each school has to offer.